genehallman/streamhub-schedule/STREAMHUB.md

 ## Usage

 streamhub-schedule is an embeddable JavaScript application that runs in any HTML5-compatible browser, including mobile devices and tablets.
-The included Developer Documentation explains the API to instantiate a MediaWall and stream in Content from a StreamHub Collection.
+The included Developer Documentation explains the API to instantiate a streamhub-schedule and display a set of events.

 StreamHub Apps require a [Livefyre StreamHub](http://www.livefyre.com/streamhub/) subscription to power Curation, Collection, Content storage, and real-time syndication.
 To inquire about subscribing to StreamHub, [contact](mailto:sales@livefyre.com) Livefyre.